 - The Virginian Lynchburg—Lynchburg: Historic Downtown Lynchburg hotel restored to include modern amenities and featuring several on-site dining options, a rooftop restaurant and bar, a coffee shop, and over 8,000 square feet of event space.

-- Stonewall Jackson Hotel—Staunton: The historic luxury hotel in Downtown Staunton was renovated in 2018.
+- Hotel 24 South—Staunton: The historic luxury hotel in Downtown Staunton was renovated in 2018.

 Coming in 2019: